 Music will fill the city with pitch-perfect notes floating across stunning views.

 There are endless excuses for enjoying Colorado’s blue skies.
-Here are a few more.
+Here are several more.

 Strike a pose at one of the world’s most awe-inspiring venues.
 All you have to do is get up early and grab your yoga mat.
-There’s nothing like Yoga on the Rocks (May 31–Aug.
-9, 2025, at 7 a.m. on Saturdays).
+There’s nothing like Yoga on the Rocks (May 30–Aug.
+29, 2026; at 7–8 a.m. on Saturdays).
+And it's expanding this year, from 10 to 12 total events, including two bilingual sessions.

-The city has more than 250 individual urban parks.
+Bonus excuses for enjoying the outdoors: How about a summer movie from a lawn chair or blanket?
+The city also has more than 250 individual urban parks.
 How many have you been to?
 Having a picnic in Cheesman Park, watching the sunset at Confluence Park or taking a morning or evening stroll around Sloan’s Lake are great ways to unwind.
 Also, check out these lesser-known, hidden-gem parks or go for an urban hike.

 Museum Exhibitions

-Denver’s renowned cultural institutions have some inspiring stories to tell you.
+Denver’s renowned cultural institutions have some inspiring stories to tell.
+And you'll get an exclusive look.

 See more must-see art exhibitions.